 - 1. Turn the engine off. - 2.
 Firmly apply the parking brake. - 3.
-Using a small screwdriver or similar tool, remove the gear selector override access cover (located to the right of the gear selector). - 4.
+Using a small screwdriver or similar tool, remove the shift lever override access cover (located to the right of the shift lever). - 4.
 Push and maintain firm pressure on the brake pedal. - 5.
 Insert the screwdriver or similar tool into the access hole, and push and hold the override release lever down.

-Gear Selector Override Access Cover
+Shift Lever Override Access Cover

-- 6. Move the gear selector to the NEUTRAL position. - 7.
+- 6. Move the shift lever to the NEUTRAL position. - 7.
 The vehicle may then be started in NEUTRAL. - 8.
-Reinstall the gear selector override access cover.
+Reinstall the shift lever override access cover.